Adrian Chia, Co-founder and CEO of Tiny Away tells us about discovering nature and staying in comfort.

 How the coronavirus pandemic affects your business, and how are you coping?

-Adrian Chia: When the pandemic first got out of control in March 2020, we did not know how the situation would evolve but decided to take the painful option of shuttering our experiential accommodation rentals in the interest of the safety and health of our land partners and guests.
+Adrian Chia: When the pandemic first got out of control in March 2020, we did not know how the situation would evolve but decided to take the painful option of shuttering our experiential accommodation rentals in the interest of safety and health of our land partners and guests.